 ACCURATE multiphase flow predictions for long tiebacks and subsea developments

-This project aims to close the most critical knowledge gaps associated with accurate modeling of multiphase flow.
-An important basis for this work is the utilization of new data for three-phase flow generated in the multiphase laboratories at SINTEF and at the Department of Energy Technology (IFE).
+This project aimed to close the most critical knowledge gaps associated with accurate modelling of multiphase flow.
+An important basis for the work has been the utilization of new data for three-phase flow generated in the multiphase laboratories at SINTEF and at the Institute for Energy Technology (IFE).

 Simulation model may reduce the climate footprint of oil production